colinoflynn/SmallScaleElectronics/labelprinters/zebra/README.md

 z.print_label(zpl)
 ```

+### Datamatrix Codes / Graphics

-If you need to use the datamatric or graphic replacements, you'll need to use the `create_datamatrix_field_string` or `create_image_field_string` to generate the base64 encoded data.
+If you need to use the datamatrix or graphic replacements, you'll need to use the `create_datamatrix_field_string` or `create_image_field_string` to generate the base64 encoded data.
 Once you have the string it's simply inserted similar to
 any other string.

 E.g., for datamatrix: